Nokkethadhoorathu Kannum Nattu

 Nokkethadhoorathu Kannum Nattu is a 1984 Indian Malayalam-language drama film written and directed by Fazil, and starring Padmini, Nadhiya Moidu and Mohanlal.
 The film features original songs composed by Jerry Amaldev and background score by Johnson.
 Nadhiya made her Malayalam and acting debut through this film.
 The film also marked the comeback of Padmini after a hiatus.
 Nokkethadhoorathu Kannum Nattu was the highest-grossing Malayalam film of the year at the box office and ran for more than 200 days in theatres.
 It won the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.
 Nadhiya won the Filmfare Award for Best Actress – Malayalam.
-The film was remade in Tamil titled Poove Poochooda Vaa (1985) by Fazil himself, in Telugu as Muddula Manavaraalu (1986) by Jandhyala and in Hindi as Paayal (1992).
+The film was remade in Tamil titled Poove Poochooda Vaa (1985) by Fazil himself, in Telugu as Muddula Manavaraalu (1986) by Jandhyala and in Hindi as Paayal (1992) by Mahendra Shah.

 Plot

-Kunjoonjamma Thomas is a widow living in the village all by herself.
+Kunjoonjamma Thomas is a widow living alone in the village.
 People always make fun of her because she is grumpy and depressed due to the deaths of her husband and her only child.
-Children irritate her by ringing her door bell and running away.
-One day, her granddaughter Girly, who she had never met, visits her.
-Initially, Kunjoonjamma does not like Girly, but they soon become close to each other.
-Kunjoonjamma takes down the door bell, saying to Girly that its only purpose was for Girly's return.
-Now that Girly is with her, she does not need it.
+Children irritate her by ringing her doorbell and running away.
+One day, her granddaughter Girly, whom she had never met, visits her.
+Initially, Kunjoonjamma does not like Girly, but they soon become close.
+Kunjoonjamma takes down the doorbell, saying to Girly that its only purpose was for Girly's return.
+Now that Girly is with her, she doesn't need it.
 Kunjoonjamma's neighbor, Sreekumar, falls in love with Girly.
 One day, Sreekumar's friend, Alexi, comes to his house and sees Girly.
-He identifies her as a girl missing from Delhi, and immediately informs her father about her whereabouts.
+He identifies her as a girl missing from Delhi and immediately informs her father about her whereabouts.